Julie Estelle

-Julie Estelle Gasnier (born January 4, 1989) is an Indonesian actress and model best known internationally for her roles in slasher and martial arts films, such as Ladya in Macabre (2009), Hammer Girl in The Raid 2 (2014), and The Operator in The Night Comes for Us (2018).
+Julie Estelle Gasnier (born January 4, 1989), better known as Julie Estelle, is an Indonesian actress and model.
+She is best known internationally for her roles in slasher and martial arts films, such as Ladya in Macabre (2009), Hammer Girl in The Raid 2 (2014), and The Operator in The Night Comes for Us (2018).
 She won Best New Actress at the 2015 Jackie Chan Action Movie Awards.

 Early life and education

-Julie Estelle was born on January 4, 1989, in Jakarta, Indonesia, to an Indonesian mother and French-American father.
-Julie graduated from Lycee International Francais de Jakarta majoring in Business.
+Julie Estelle was born on 4 January 1989, in Jakarta, Indonesia, to an Indonesian mother and French-American father.
+Estelle graduated from Lycee International Francais de Jakarta majoring in business.

 Career

-Julie debuted at 15 years old in the 2005 romance film Alexandria, taking on the role of a 20 year-old college senior.
-For her acting in this film, Julie won the 2006 MTV Indonesia Awards "Most Favorite Rising Star".
+Julie Estelle debuted at 15 years old in the 2005 romance film Alexandria, taking on the role of a 20-year-old college senior.
+For her acting in this film, Estelle won the 2006 MTV Indonesia Awards "Most Favorite Rising Star".
 In 2006, Estelle starred in a blockbuster horror film Kuntilanak (The Chanting) and its two spin-offs in 2007 and 2008, respectively.
 She was featured on the cover of Playboy Magazine's Indonesian edition for July 2006 issue, right after she turned 17.

-In 2010, Julie dipped into her first action film genre in The Mo Brothers' mega blockbuster slasher film Macabre.
-The following years, Julie played in numerous local TV series and movies.
-At 20 years old, Julie was the seventh-highest paid actress in Indonesia.
-In addition to modelling career, she also appeared in several music videos.
+In 2010, Julie Estelle dipped into her first action film genre in The Mo Brothers' mega blockbuster slasher film Macabre.
+The following years, Julie Estelle played in numerous local TV series and movies.
+At 20 years old, Julie Estelle was the seventh-highest paid actress in Indonesia.
+In addition to her modelling career, she also appeared in several music videos.

 In 2012, she joined Gareth Evans' action film The Raid 2.
 She was cast as Hammer Girl, a merciless assassin who uses claw hammers as her signature weapon and is proficient in Silat Harimau.
 Evans was impressed with her audition and cast her despite her lack of martial arts background.
-For the role of Hammer Girl, Julie learned pencak silat from Yayan Ruhian, the co-choreographer of the film.
+For the role of Hammer Girl, Julie Estelle learned pencak silat from Yayan Ruhian, the co-choreographer of the film.

-In 2014, Julie attended Sundance Film Festival for The Raid 2's world premiere.
-Justin Chang of Variety wrote that her character "feel[s] straight out of the Tarantino playbook, particularly in a climactic endgame whose red-walled production design seems to be channeling Only God Forgives."
+In 2014, Julie Estelle attended Sundance Film Festival for The Raid 2's world premiere.
+Justin Chang of Variety wrote that her character "feel straight out of the Tarantino playbook, particularly in a climactic endgame whose red-walled production design seems to be channeling Only God Forgives."